 The programme provides an interdisciplinary framework for the understanding of the dynamics of rural stratification and differentiation, with concepts in Economics, Anthropology, Sociology, Human Ecology, Gender Issues, Natural Resources Management, History and Political Science.
 The student will be required to undertake independent analysis of rural development issues and provide alternative strategies and policies for change.
+This programme is affiliated to the University of Cape Coast.

 Holders of GBCE Certificate must have Credit passes in five (5) subjects including Mathematics, English and Social Studies or Integrated Science in the General Business Certificate Examination (GBCE).
 In addition, the applicant must have passes in three (3) subjects; at least, one of the passes should be Grade D or better in the Advance Business Certificate Examinations (ABCE).
 Holders of only GBCE Certificate CANNOT be admitted on the basis of that qualification alone.